jalizadeh/MakeAWish/README.md

 I try to explain as much as I can, that's why you will find this document so long 😁\
 To be honest, the reason is, to make this project a fully self-descriptive for anyone, at any time, specially me 😉😎

+> I will order the steps at the end of any phase

-### STEP 1: Creating a DataSource on the Glassfish server
+### STEP #: Creating a DataSource on the Glassfish server
 - #1: `GlassFish Server Administration Console` -> `localhost:4848`

 - #2: `Resources` -> `JDBC` -> `JDBC Connection Pools` : `New`